SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Execution/ReadMe.txt

-This Folder contains the Foundation::IO source code.
+This Folder contains the Foundation::Execution source code.